ystia/yorc/rest/http_api.md

 This endpoint produces no content except in case of error.

-### Get the deployment status
+### Get the deployment information

-Retrieve the deployment status.
+Retrieve the deployment status and the list (as Atom links) of the nodes of the deployment.

 'Accept' header should be set to 'application/json'.

 ```GET    /deployments/<deployment_id>```